jacquev6/Chrones/README.md

 Everything before the `--` is interpreted as options for `chrones run`.
 Everything after is passed as-is to your program.
-The standard input and output are passed unchanged to your program. <!-- @todo Double-check that -->
+The standard input and output are passed unchanged to your program. <!-- @todo(v1.0.0) Double-check that in an integration test -->

 Have a look at `chrones run --help` for its detailed usage.